timerring/bilitool/docs/upload.md

 options:
-  -h, --help            show this help message and exit -y YAML, --yaml YAML  The path to yaml file(if yaml file is provided, the arguments below will be ignored) --copyright COPYRIGHT
-                        (default is 2) 1 for original, 2 for reprint
-  --title TITLE         (default is video name) The title of video --desc DESC           (default is empty) The description of video --tid TID             (default is 138) For more info to the type id, refer to https://biliup.github.io/tid-ref.html
+  -h, --help            show this help message and exit -y YAML, --yaml YAML  The path to yaml file(if yaml file is provided, the arguments below will be ignored) --title TITLE         (default is video name) The title of video --desc DESC           (default is empty) The description of video --tid TID             (default is 138) For more info to the type id, refer to https://biliup.github.io/tid-ref.html